-- Step 1 Explain the desired behaviour to the child - Step 2 Re-direct to support better learning choices (this stage may be missed for more serious incidents) - Step 3 Re-direct to closer adult supervision - Step 4 Time Out (in their own classroom or in a partner classroom if more appropriate) - The only time that a classroom with older pupils will be used is if this is necessary due to the severity of an incident or if this is necessary due to supervision.
+- Step 1 Explain the desired behaviour to the child - Step 2 Re-direct to support better learning choices (this stage may be missed for more serious incidents) - Step 3 Re-direct to closer adult supervision - Step 4 Time Out (in their own classroom or in a partner classroom if more appropriate) - A classroom with older pupils may be used if this is necessary due to the severity of an incident or if this is necessary due to supervision.
 E.g. the nearest class to the hall may be used during a PE lesson to maintain appropriate supervision levels for all children.